SIS: Seam-Informed Strategy for T-shirt Unfolding: Problem Statement

 In addition to the commonly used Pick\&Place, the Flinging proposed by FlingBot\cite{flingbot} is widely used for unfolding actions.
 FabricFolding\cite{fabricFolding} introduces a Pick\&Drag action to improve the unfolding of sleeves.
 Meanwhile, DextAIRity\cite{dextairity} proposes the use of airflow provided by a blower to indirectly unfold the garment, thereby reducing the workspace of robots.
 UniFolding\cite{unifolding} uses a Drag\&Mop action to reposition the garment when the grasping points are out of the robot's reach.

-\section{Problem statement}
+\section{Problem Statement}

-This paper focuses on automating the process of unfolding a T-shirt from arbitrary configurations by a sequence of grasping, stretching, and flinging motions using a dual-arm manipulator system under the following assumptions: \begin{itemize} \item Seams are always present on the target T-shirt. \item The shirt is not in an inside-out configuration. \item The shirt does not have pockets attached with seams. \end{itemize}
+This paper focuses on automating the process of unfolding a T-shirt from arbitrary configurations by a sequence of grasping, stretching, and flinging motions using a dual-arm manipulator system under the following assumptions: \begin{itemize} \item Seams are always present on the target T-shirt. \item The shirt is not in an inside-out configuration. \end{itemize}

 The desired outcomes include reducing the number of necessary steps of robot actions (episode steps) to unfold a T-shirt and increasing the normalized coverage of the final unfolded garment.
 We also consider the final orientation of the unfolded garment.
 This section describes the problem to be solved in this paper.